aircss/aircss.github.io/content/typography/font-weight.rst

 Font weight
 ###########

+:icon: bold.svg
+:summary: Varying the font-weight of different pieces of text can help create
+    contrast between pieces of information.

 Varying the font-weight of different pieces of text can help create contrast between pieces of information.
 It can help call attention to a piece of content, or help to make